-Candidates are advised to revise their writing and make any necessary corrections before handing the paper in.
+Candidates are advised to plan what to write and revise their written text, making any necessary edits before handing the paper in.
 Even though candidates are writing under examination conditions, they should still pay some attention to presentation of their work.
 4. Recommendations As with previous reports, more focus and attention to phonology, in particular, the transcription of the phonemic script, is encouraged.
 The lack of familiarity with the phonemic script is a matter of concern and, examiners feel, continues to arise from the fact that candidates fail to recognise its usefulness in and out of class for their learners.
 This is an area that trainers should address much more forcibly in future TELT Preparation courses.
 Moreover, the necessity to spell correctly and the use of correct combinations of collocation, need to be impressed upon candidates.
 Trainers are encouraged to provide candidates with opportunities to improve their writing skills in the various text types and their respective writing conventions.
 Correct punctuation and conventions for paragraphing should also be explicitly focused on.
 Lastly, candidates should be reminded of the importance of regular quality reading practice as this will increase their exposure to modern English and serve as a valuable model for their own writing as well as a means by which candidates broaden their range of lexis and structures.
 Reading a variety of texts would also serve to help students develop their creativity.